iundarigun/book-summary/staff-engineer/chapter01.md

 ### Access to interesting work

 The believe id the role will give them access to the most visible or exciting work.
-That’s true to some extent, but it depends on the Staff archetypes.
+That's true to some extent, but it depends on the Staff archetypes.

 The most consistently effective way to get access to interesting work is being hired to do it

 ### Different rather than better
-Even if you love the privileges and perks of a Staff-plus title, it’s important to recognize that they come on the back of a very different job.
-Many folks find that their Staff role’s heightened expectations eliminate the work that used to excite them.
+Even if you love the privileges and perks of a Staff-plus title, it's important to recognize that they come on the back of a very different job.
+Many folks find that their Staff role's heightened expectations eliminate the work that used to excite them.